SquaredLab-io/usde-potentia/README.md

 - Incorporate real-world assets (RWAs) and advanced yield-bearing instruments into USDe and USDtb markets.
 - Decentralize governance of cross-stablecoin derivatives.
 - Collaborate with partners to launch structured products for USDe and USDtb markets.

-## Why We Are Building on the Ethena Network

-The Ethena Network provides the critical infrastructure and stablecoin design necessary to support the Obsidian Protocol’s vision for decentralized, scalable, and innovative financial products.
-By utilizing Ethena’s Ble Testnet and USDe, the protocol ensures high levels of stability, decentralization, and operational efficiency.

-### Key Advantages of the Ethena Network:

-- USDe Onboarding: Simplified integration of Ethena’s native stablecoin into DeFi applications.
-- Sub-Second Block Times: Near-instant transactions provide seamless trading experiences.
-- Economic Security Through Staking: A robust staking framework underpins the network's stability.
-- Instant Finality with zk Proofs: Ensures transaction accuracy and security without delays.

-These features allow the Obsidian Protocol to leverage USDe as a stable and versatile foundation for power derivatives like USDe³, enabling scalable financial innovation within a secure and efficient ecosystem.

-[^1]: Liquidity concentration is not 1:1 compared with Uniswap.
-On Uniswap, users manage liquidity concentration manually while our model manages liquidity concentration automatically